Thunder win 7th straight, roll past Heat 118-102

 They didn’t have much else to yell about, at least in a positive light.

-George finished 14 of 23 from the field and 10 for 16 from 3-point range — setting a franchise record for 3s in a game.
-He had 16 points in the first quarter to get the Thunder going and 12 more in the fourth to finish things off.
+George, who set a franchise record for 3s in a game, had 16 points in the first quarter to get the Thunder going and 12 more in the fourth to finish things off.

-Schroder went 9 for 9 in the second quarter, matching the best shooting performance any NBA player has had in a quarter since Klay Thompson’s 13-for-13 for Golden State against Chicago on Jan.
-13, 2015.
-It also was the most points ever scored against the Heat in a second quarter, helping stake Oklahoma City to a 72-53 lead at the break.

-Through the first 22 minutes, Schroder and George alone combined to outscore the Heat 45-43.
-And Miami never got closer than 15 in the second half.
+“He’s in a groove, man,” Wade said.
+“He’s been playing phenomenal basketball.
+I’ve said it plenty of times: That’s my favorite player.
+I love watching PG play.”

 TIP-INS

-Thunder: Schroder’s 24-point quarter wasn’t even an Oklahoma City one-quarter high for the season — George had 25 in a fourth-quarter rally over Brooklyn in December. … Westbrook had eight assists in the first quarter alone.
-There have been 11 instances this season of a player having that many assists in a quarter, and Westbrook is responsible for three of them.
+Thunder: Schroder went 9 for 9 in the second quarter, helping stake Oklahoma City to a 72-53 halftime lead. … Westbrook had eight assists in the first quarter.
+There have been 11 instances this season of a player having that many assists in a quarter, and Westbrook has three of them.

-Heat: Whiteside’s double-double was his 100th inside AmericanAirlines Arena, more than any player. … One of the biggest roars of the night came after the third-quarter buzzer, when Bam Adebayo banked in a 90-footer.
+Heat: Whiteside’s double-double was his 100th at home….
+One of the biggest roars of the night came after the third-quarter buzzer, when Bam Adebayo banked in a 90-footer.
 It didn’t count. … With his second basket of the night and the 8,242nd of his career, Wade passed Reggie Miller for 32nd on the NBA’s all-time list.

 WESTBROOK REACTION